Skip to main content

 --cloud-init ./startup.sh

-See Node Templates for details on cloud-init and image configuration.
+See Instance templates for details on cloud-init and image configuration.

 Create a deployment